 Recommended reads on writing for the web and on user experience or UX:

 - Nielsen/ Norman Group: They conduct frequent research on user experience online, and we visit their site to find out their most up-to-date recommendations.

 - Adobe’s “Tell it to me straight” guide on user experience: This blog post highlights the importance of plain language in improving UX.

 - Web accessibility: An editor’s guide: This Editors Canada blog post covers key points to consider in making your web content accessible.

-Even the clearest of information will not be helpful if it is not legally accurate.
+Even the clearest information will not be helpful if it isn't legally accurate.
 Here are some reminders on what to check for before you publish.

 Have you worked with a legal expert?
 Make sure to have a legal expert draft or review your legal information.

 Have you included real-life situations?
 Ask your legal reviewer to consider some of the real-life scenarios that affect your audience.